Texas Notice to Vacate FormsGirling2018-10-10T19:31:51+00:00

 Warning: Texas law requires you to use a 3 Day Notice to Vacate unless you and your tenant have a written lease agreement that permits you to use a 24 Hour Notice to Vacate.
 All TAA leases and Texas Realtor’s Association leases permit 24 Hour Notices to Vacate.
 But if you have a different type of lease, you need to review the section of your lease that discusses the tenant’s default.
 Should your lease not mention a 24 hour notice to vacate, Texas law requires you to use a 3 Day Notice to Vacate.

 Think about your Notices to Vacate from your tenant’s perspective.
 Your misbehaving tenant comes home, closes his door, and finds yet another corporate form letter with handwritten entries from your apartment community’s management office.
-Or, perhaps, you’re an independent rental owner and you give your tenant a handwritten or typed letter demanding that the tenant leave the property.
-In either case, your document reads “Notice to Vacate” across the top of a dull, plane-Jane piece of photocopy paper.
+Or perhaps you’re an independent rental owner and you give your tenant a handwritten or typed letter demanding that the tenant leave the property.
+In either case, your document reads “Notice to Vacate” across the top of a dull, plain-Jane piece of photocopy paper.
 Your tenant shrugs, balls up your letter, throws it towards the trash can, and misses.
 He’s received three similar letters in the past.
 He knows the routine….

 Now compare your tenant’s reaction when he finds the same notice from an eviction attorney AND the letter includes some “legalease” on it.
 “Uh-oh…” he thinks to himself.
 “My landlord hired a lawyer!?!
 That’s an entirely different ball of wax!”